Coffee Prices Rally on Weather News

 Coffee prices have underlying support from concerns about longer-term coffee crop damage due to Brazilian drought conditions.
 Rainfall in Brazil has consistently been below average since April, damaging coffee trees during the all-important flowering stage and reducing the prospects for Brazil's 2025/26 arabica coffee crop.
 Brazil has been facing the driest weather since 1981, according to the natural disaster monitoring center Cemaden.

 Tightness in coffee inventories is supporting coffee prices.
-ICE-monitored arabica coffee inventories fell to a 4-1/2 month low of 795,874 bags on October 3, and ICE-monitored robusta coffee inventories fell to a 5-3/4 month low of 3,934 lots Friday.
-Coffee inventories had recently recovered as ICE-monitored arabica coffee inventories rose to a 1-1/2 year high of 858,474 bags on September 12, up from the 24-year low of 224,066 bags posted in November 2023.
-Also, ICE-monitored robusta coffee inventories on July 25 rose to a 1-year high of 6,521 lots, up from the record low of 1,958 lots posted in February 2024.
+ICE-monitored arabica coffee inventories earlier this year partially recovered from the 24-year low of 224,066 bags posted in November 2023 to post a 1-1/2 year high of 858,474 bags on September 12.
+Since then, coffee inventories have been moving mostly sideways and were at 839,399 bags on Monday.
+Meanwhile, ICE-monitored robusta coffee inventories fell to a 5-3/4 month low of 3,934 lots Friday but recovered slightly to 3,965 lots by Tuesday.
+ICE-monitored robusta coffee inventories are moderately above the record low of 1,958 lots posted in February 2024.

 In a bearish factor for coffee prices, the International Coffee Organization (ICO) on October 7 reported that global coffee exports rose +6.5% y/y in August to 10.92 million bags and that global exports during Oct-Aug rose +9.9% y/y to 125.67 million bags.
 Other export news has been bearish.
 Cecafe reported on October 9 that Brazil's Sep green coffee exports rose +34% y/y to 4.1 million bags.
 Also, Cecafe reported on July 11 that Brazil's 2023/24 coffee exports rose +33% y/y to a record 47.3 million bags.